Page last updated on June 26th, 2020 at 03:19 pm

 One large commercial lab is testing samples from Idaho for novel coronavirus, and one is in the process of expanding its capacity but is not testing samples from Idaho as of March 10.

-If you are a provider and need more information, contact your local public health district.
+If you are a provider and need more information, contact your local public health district and your laboratory services provider.

 - Remdesivir Distribution Plan for Idaho